Judeo-Esfahani: History

 Judeo-Esfahani is part of the provincial (Velāyati) subgroup of the Judeo-Median languages, or dialects from the Northwest branch of Iranian.
-Like other Jewish dialects of Iranian, Esfahani was named for its city, Isfahan.
+Similar to other Jewish dialects of Iranian, Esfahani was named for its city, Isfahan.
 Esfahani is therefore the language of Jews of Isfahan, and spoken primarily in the Jubāre region, where many Jews lived.

 Many aspects of the Judeo-Iranian languages are unique to their regions, contributing to the lack of mutual intelligibility between these languages.
 Differences even arise between versions of Judeo-Esfahani in neighboring towns; the language spoken in Jubāre differed from that of Dardašt, an area with a smaller Jewish community.
 This variation was likely caused by language contact from a non-Judeo-Median language.

 Today, more Isfahani Jews live in New York than Iran or Israel.
 The population clusters around Long Island, where other Persian Jews immigrated.
 However, Persian is the dominant language, used in the press and at synagogues.
 Judeo-Esfahani is mostly limited to domestic use, especially if both parents are Isfahani, though children in general are more likely to use Persian to communicate.